Updated: Nov 23, 2022

 Because of these hazards, motorcyclists are roughly 28 times more likely than other vehicle occupants to die in a traffic collision per mile driven.

 When you get into a motorcycle accident, chances are you'll have more substantial expenses for your recovery.
-Contact a California Attorney For Personal Injury to help you process your insurance (and possibly) civil litigation claims.
+Contact a Motorcycle accident lawyer in Los Angeles to help you process your insurance (and possibly) civil litigation claims.

 Stereotypes And Biases Against Motorists

 For a variety of reasons, many American drivers dislike motorcycle riders.
 Because of their size, the fact that some motorcycles make a lot of noise, and their proclivity to come out of nowhere from a car's blind area.
 These stereotypes assume that motorists are much more careless than they actually tend to be.

 Unfortunately, many people believe these biases, and as a result, the stigma against motorcyclists sticks.
 These inherent biases frequently seep into the personal injury claims for an injured rider.
 As a result, injured motorcyclists may earn smaller verdicts than passenger car drivers in comparable circumstances when their claims go to trial.